 Read our article about giving emergency first aid while waiting for the ambulance to arrive here.

 When the ambulance arrives

-When medical help arrives, the patient’s clinical condition will be assessed and treatment given at the scene if necessary.
-If the patient needs further treatment, the hospital will be alerted so they can prepare for their arrival and patient will be transferred to the nearest A&E.
+When medical help arrives, they will assess the patient’s clinical condition and treatment given at the scene if necessary.
+If the patient needs further treatment, they will alert the hospital so they can prepare for their arrival.
+They will transfer the patient to the nearest A&E.

 Having handed over the patient to the hospital, the ambulance crew prepare themselves and their vehicle for their next call out.